If this is how Colorado sports betting performs without major sports in action, the Centennial State is sure to put on a show in the next few months.

 The Colorado Division of Gaming released the revenue report for legalized sports betting in June, and it did not disappoint.

-With six online betting apps and one retail sportsbook in operation, the Colorado industry generated $38.1 million in wagers that resulted in nearly $3.5 million in revenue.
+With six Colorado betting apps and one retail sportsbook in operation, the Colorado industry generated $38.1 million in wagers that resulted in nearly $3.5 million in revenue.

 Note that the majority of this action did not stem from the major American sports, as MLB did not get its season going until mid-July, the NBA resumed its season July 30 and the NHL returns to action in early August.